ltrgoddard/thesis/temp.markdown

 trade boomed *as a result of* the development of coinage and ‘mercantile theory’ (¶6).
-This is an important aspect of the argument in ‘A Note on Metal’, recalling the earlier emphasis on materials as vessels for ’spiritual transfer’; for Prynne, metal is not merely a passive object shaped by a pre-existing human will, but rather the motor and determinant of human will itself.[^291]
+This is an important aspect of the argument in ‘A Note on Metal’, recalling the earlier emphasis on materials as vessels for ‘spiritual transfer’; for Prynne, metal is not merely a passive object shaped by a pre-existing human will, but rather the motor and determinant of human will itself.[^290]

 *6. At the end of ¶8, Prynne associates ‘the technique of \[the\] removal’ from ‘presence as weight’ with the emergence both of ‘a